se-edu/learningresources/contents/regex/Regex.md

 ## Search Text

 The most basic use of Regex is searching a section of text.
 Say you want to find all occurences of a word in a text.
 Simple, right?
 Just use the search function.
 However, what if you aren't looking for a specific string?
-For example, if you're looking for phone numbers (represented simply as a 8 digit number) in a chat log, you don't want a specific 8 digit number, you want to find all possible 8 digit numbers.
+For example, if you're looking for phone numbers (represented simply as an 8 digit number) in a chat log, you don't want a specific 8 digit number, you want to find all possible 8 digit numbers.
 This can't be done with your traditional Ctrl-F search.

 Rather, what you're looking for is a **pattern** - a string that satisfies certain properties.
 Regex allows you to specify these properties using a pattern string, also known as the titular **Regular Expression**.
 These patterns encapsulate properties about the string you're looking for.